 COVID-19 is already having a significant impact on the way consumers view the food supply chain and where their food is coming from.
-Consumers have their “risk goggles” on and now more than ever have the time and inclination to reconsider their food choices.
-While there may be limitations in the short term for some foods, like canned goods and pasta, it is only temporary.
+Consumers have their “risk goggles” on and now more than ever they have the time and inclination to reconsider their food choices.
+While there may be limitations in the short term for some foods, like canned goods and pasta, they are only temporary.
 The habits and consumer choice patterns evolving from the pandemic are beginning to shape the buying behaviour of the future.

 In the public mind, the origin of COVID-19 seems well fixed.
 In late 2019 someone at the Huanan seafood market in Wuhan, was infected with a virus from an animal.
 While there is uncertainty about several aspects of the COVID-19 origin story that scientists are trying hard to unravel, the association with food sources has stuck.
 Regardless of the facts many in the general public will hold onto the perception that the virus originated in the food supply chain.

 Consequently, COVID-19 could be labelled the biggest disaster stemming from a food supply chain ever.
 Regardless of the science and the outcome of the investigations, according to the “court of public opinion” people already have the images firmly etched in their minds that the virus came from a seafood market in China.
 On top of that, the origin of the pandemic has been linked to what many consider unacceptable and illegal practices in the food supply chain.